Skip to main content

 Transaction Details

-If you want to look at a transaction in detail, click anywhere other than a tag to open the transaction details pan.
-In addition to showing the details available in the main ledger view, the transaction detail pane is where you can create line items for a transaction and upload receipts and other attachments for recordkeeping.
+If you want to look at a transaction in detail, click anywhere other than a tag to open the transaction details pane.
+In addition to showing the details available in the main ledger view, the transaction detail pane is where you can:

 Creating Line Items

-Sometimes a single transaction row from a connected account needs to be broken down into multiple line items for accurate bookkeeping.
-Some common situations where this happens are loan payments that include both principal and interest, and transactions from general goods stores where multiple items are purchased for multiple purposes.
+Sometimes a single transaction from a connected account needs to be broken into multiple line items for accurate bookkeeping.
+Some common situations where this happens are:

 To break a transaction into line items, click the Add Line Items button from the transaction detail screen and enter the descriptions and amounts you want to split out.